 I’m trying to remind myself, though, that I don’t have to do them all this week, or this month, and maybe not even all this year.
 The transition to healthy, traditional foods doesn’t have to happen all at once.
 It can happen step by step by focusing on making just one small change at a time.

 As much as it may be important to learn about health and nutrition and to try to prepare healthy meals, I’ve been realizing that it’s equally important not to stress over food and food preparation.
 Healthy food should be a priority, but finding balance should be even more of a priority, in my opinion.

 There have definitely been times that I’ve let myself get too obsessed about food.
-There have been nights that I’ve stayed up much later than I should have researching about food on the internet, and many times I’ve made extra trips to get organic ingredients I couldn’t find at the regular grocery store even though it meant I was making my schedule even more busy than it already was.
+There have been nights that I’ve stayed up much later than I should have researching about food on the internet, and many times I’ve made extra trips to get organic ingredients I couldn’t find at the regular grocery store even though it meant I was making my schedule even busier than it already was.

 I really do enjoy reading about health and nutrition, but all of that reading will probably do me more harm than good if I end up staying awake past midnight scanning articles and blog posts rather than getting the full night of sleep I know I should be getting.
 And as important as I think it is to have organic food, having conventionally-grown produce for one week might just be better than the stress caused by trying to squeeze an extra trip to the health food store into a day already packed with other activities.

 Sometimes I find myself focusing so much on the changes I haven’t made yet and the things I haven’t had time to try that I forget how far I’ve actually come from the unhealthy diet and lifestyle that I used to have.